Xateria/codefusiondevtos/privacy.md

-# Xateria Official PRIVACY POLICY
+# CodeFusion Development PRIVACY POLICY
-Please read the Xateria Official PRIVACY POLICY link before using the bot.
+Please read the CodeFusion Development PRIVACY POLICY link before using the bot.

 Your safety is too important for us and our developers.Please reas TOS and Policy.